tastyspleen/q2admin-tsmod/readme.txt

 v1.2 Beta 9    - 29 August   - Updated the 'ratbot detect test' to support v2.25 of the ratbot.
 v1.2 Beta 10   - 25 September- Fixed linux clib problem (this fixes the chasm cam problem with the
                                ServerConfigMod and the Includes in ban files problem).
-                             - Fixed chatflood problem.
-This fixes the crash with Superheros2.
+                             - Fixed chatflood problem.Â  This fixes the crash with Superheros2.
                              - Added more warning printouts when bans / chatbans / flood protection / disabled spawns / voting lines fail.
                              - Fixed change level problems with nitro2 and bw-proxy and reduced the change